To learn more about the enrollment process

 - CAD Technology Certificate Program Enrollment Agreement

 - Civil 3D Technology Certificate Program Enrollment Agreement

 (Step 2) ADD TO CART and Begin the Checkout Process

-- Choose the Payment Plan for your Technology Certificate Program, confirm the three required items and "ADD TO CART."
+- Choose the Payment Plan for your Technology Certificate Program, confirm the required items and "ADD TO CART."

 - Go to your Cart and create or SIGN IN to your account.

 - After you have completed the Checkout Process, you will receive an email with instructions on how to complete the Enrollment Agreement.

 - After you have submitted your Enrollment Agreement, our Program Manager will email you an executed copy of your Enrollment Agreement.